Tonywuhk/realai.org/tools/vim.md

 ### Search and Replace

-* Type `:%s/old/new/` to replace all occurrences of the string "old" with the string "new" in the file
+* Type `:%s/old/new/gc` to replace all occurrences of the string "old" with the string "new" in the file, with confirmation prompts
+* Use another separator such as `#` if the strings contain the character `/`

 ### Changing Letter Case